February 8, 2021

 Traditional healers in Africa are one avenue for patients who live far from modern healthcare facilities, or for those who have more trust in the skills of a tribal healer than a primary health care center.

-While many westerners may not see it that way, it’s just one of the many aspects of culture and tradition that impact healthcare delivery in Africa.
+While some westerners may not see it that way, it’s just one of the many aspects of culture and tradition that impact healthcare delivery in Africa.
 As a premed or prehealth student, you might understand it as a patient looking for treatment from a trusted member of their community, rather than a stranger in a facility far away.

 Some patients visit traditional healers in Africa to assist with spiritual problems, such as breaking a streak of bad luck or a curse that was put on them.
 Others go to a traditional healer to handle chronic illnesses, such as diabetes, digestive issues, or malaria.